 Oriel Window, Muntin and Mullion Definition Page

-An oriel window is a window that projects out from a building.
+An oriel window projects out from a building.
 It does not reach to the ground, so it is cantilevered from the building.
 Often oriel windows are single windows, but they can be a bank of windows, as with a bay window.
 In the example below a multi-storied set of oriel windows projects out from the Glasgow School of Arts, designed by Charles Rennie MacIntosh.

 Muntin and Mullion